apache/ozone/hadoop-hdds/docs/content/design/secure-s3.md

 * Storing keys as plain text in Ozone Manager rocksdb is insecure.
 An ozone administrator can easily impersonate any user by recovering his keys from rocksdb.
 * The only way for a user to generate keys is to have SSH access to the Ozone cluster.
 Security policies can also prohibit this.
 * Keys revocation process is manual which leads to security issues.

-* Extend Ozone S3 secret key management to support centralized remote S3 secret storage
+We intend to extend Ozone S3 secret key management:
+* Support centralized remote S3 secret storage.
-* Implement S3 gateway endpoint to provide get s3 secret and secret renewal
+* Implement S3 gateway endpoint to provide get s3 secret and secret renewal.
+* Add TTL to secrets.

 This document proposes solutions to the above issues.